Operation Castle: Test execution

 The most notable event of Operation Castle was the Castle Bravo test.
-The dry fuel for Bravo was 40% Li-6 and 60% Li-7.
-Only the Li-6 was expected to breed tritium for the deuterium-tritium fusion reaction; the Li-7 was expected to be inert.
+The dry fuel for Bravo was 40% 6Li and 60% 7Li.
+Only the 6Li was expected to breed tritium for the deuterium-tritium fusion reaction; the 7Li was expected to be inert.
 Yet J. Carson Mark, the head of the Los Alamos Theoretical Design Division, had speculated that Bravo could "go big", estimating that the device could produce an explosive yield as much as 20% more than had been originally calculated.
-It was discovered, because of the unexpected larger yield, that the Li-7 in the device also undergoes breeding that produces tritium.
+It was discovered, because of the unexpected larger yield, that the 7Li in the device also undergoes breeding that produces tritium.
 In practice, Bravo exceeded expectations by 150%, yielding 15 Mt — about 1,000 times more powerful than the Little Boy weapon used on Hiroshima.
-Castle Bravo remains to this day, the largest detonation ever carried out anywhere by the United States, and the fifth largest H-bomb detonation in the world.
+Castle Bravo remains, to this day, the largest detonation ever carried out anywhere by the United States and the fifth largest H-bomb detonation in history.

 Because Castle Bravo greatly exceeded its expected yield, JTF-7 was caught unprepared.
 Much of the permanent infrastructure on Bikini Atoll was heavily damaged.
 The intense thermal flash ignited a fire at a distance of 20 nmi on the island of Eneu (base island of Bikini Atoll).
-The ensuing fallout contaminated all of the atoll, so much so, that it could not be approached by JTF-7 for 24 hours after the test, and even then exposure times were limited.
+The ensuing fallout contaminated all of the atoll, so much so that it could not be approached by JTF-7 for 24 hours after the test, and even then, exposure times were limited.
 As the fallout spread downwind to the east, more atolls were contaminated by radioactive calcium ash from the incinerated underwater coral banks.
 Although the atolls were evacuated soon after the test, 239 Marshallese on the Utirik, Rongelap, and Ailinginae Atolls were subjected to significant levels of radiation.
 28 Americans stationed on the Rongerik Atoll were also exposed.
 Follow-up studies of the contaminated individuals began soon after the blast as Project 4.1, and though the short-term effects of the radiation exposure for most of the Marshallese were mild and/or hard to correlate, the long-term effects were pronounced.
 Additionally, 23 Japanese fishermen aboard Daigo Fukuryū Maru were also exposed to high levels of radiation.
 They suffered symptoms of radiation poisoning, and one crew member died in September 1954.

 The heavy contamination and extensive damage from Bravo delayed the rest of the series.
-A revised test schedule was officially released on April 14, 1954.
-The Castle Romeo and Koon tests were complete by the time that this revision was published.
+A revised test schedule was officially released on 14 April 1954.
+The Castle Romeo and Koon tests were complete by the time this revision was published.

 As Operation Castle progressed, the increased yields and fallout caused test locations to be reevaluated.
 While the majority of the tests were planned for barges near the sand spit of Iroij, some were moved to the craters of Bravo and Union.
 In addition, Castle Nectar was moved from Bikini Atoll to the crater of Ivy Mike at Eniwetok for expediency, since Bikini was still heavily contaminated from the previous tests.

-The final test in Operation Castle took place on May 14, 1954.
+The final test in Operation Castle took place on 14 May 1954.